medinae/php-journey-sorter/README.md

 ## Installation && Tests

-Build the docker container and run it :
+Build the docker image and run it to make it a container :

 ```bash
  docker build -t medinae/journey .